 Please contact the DESP office at (408) 741-2010 to obtain a large print or Braille version of this handbook.

 The primary purpose of the Disability and Educational Support Program (DESP) at West Valley College is to integrate all students with disabilities into classes and programs with their fellow students consistent with the Rehabilitation Act of 1973, California Education Code Title V regulations, the Americans with Disabilities Act and the ADA Amendments Act.
-DESP assists students with disabilities achieve their educational goals by providing a variety of services and special courses designed to insure access to all campus programs, services and facilities, and to facilitate maximum student independence and success.
+A variety of supportive services and special classes are provided in an effort to eliminate barriers, maximize independence and promote educational opportunities that support the students' educational or vocational goals.

 Once a student's disability has been verified, the DESP professional will identify the educational limitations, document them, along with the student’s educational goal(s), in the Student Educational Contract and review and update the Educational Contract annually.